readingcapital/readingcapital.github.io/volume-1/index.md

 Large scale machinery revolutionises agriculture, no more farmers but rural wage labourers.

-> Capitalist production, therefore, only develops the techniques and the degree
+> 637:1 Capitalist production, therefore, only develops the techniques and the
-> of combination of the social process of production by simultaneously
+> degree of combination of the social process of production by simultaneously
-> undermining the original sources of all wealth - the soil and the worker.
+> undermining the original sources of all wealth - the soil and the
+> worker.
 (638)

 ## Part Five: The Production of Absolute and Relative Surplus-Value ##

 ### Chapter 16: Absolute and Relative Surplus-Value ###

-In Chapter 7 the concept of *productive labour was initially defined as purposeful interaction with nature.
+In Chapter 7 the concept of *productive labour* was initially defined as purposeful interaction with nature.
 Under the capitalist mode of production this concept changes.
-It becomes wider because functions which were previously functions of the same labourer now become distributed across labourer.
-To be productive it now suffices to be an organ for the collective labourer.
+It becomes wider because functions which were previously functions of the same labourer now become distributed across various labourers.
+To be productive it now suffices to be an organ for the *collective labourer*.
 For example, a worker exclusively coordinating the production process is a productive labourer.

 At the same time, the concept becomes narrower.
 Not only must the producer produce value (first narrowing) but also surplus-value.
 Only that labour which